6 Things to do for a day in Siena, Italy, ouritalianjourney.com

 If you happen to be in Siena on either July 2nd or August 16th you will witness the famous Palio horse race.
 The 17 historic “contrades” (districts or neighborhoods) participate in this race.
 It is on our bucket list of things to see and do.

-2. Torre del Magnia
+2. Torre del Mangia

-The Torre del Magnia, or tower, is located in Piazza Il Campo and dates back to the 14th century.
+The Torre del Mangia, or tower, is located in Piazza Il Campo and dates back to the 14th century.
 It is worth the 500 steps to climb to the top as it has amazing views of the city.
 You can recognize this tower from a distance by its distinctive white crown.

 The tower in Siena, Italy. ouritalianjourney.com